-This section describes the methodology that is proposed to be used in the 2025 GPSRR to estimate the risk cost for relevant risks.
+This section describes the methodology that will be used in the 2025 GPSRR to estimate the risk cost for relevant risks.
 This risk cost methodology will be used to quantify key risks in monetary terms.
 A simplified quantitative approach can be used considering each risk consequence and likelihood as shown below: